Assistant Professor of Ethics of Globalization

 - View Email Address

-Besides his work in academic settings, he also has experience as an activist.
-After receiving theological education at a rabbinical school in Argentina, he led Beit-Israel, a working-class congregation in Buenos Aires for three years.
-During his tenure at the Institution he co-created a Christian-Muslim-Jewish network in the city to confront one of the most important economical crisis in the region.
-The project not only assisted the growing number of people in need but also developed a common inter-religious activist-intellectual community that protested the systemic roots of economical, sexual, and racial injustice.
+Besides his work in academic settings, Dr. Slabodsky has a lengthy experience as an activist.
+From a young age he was involved in social political movements in Buenos Aires.
+These interests deepened during his time at the Latin American Rabbinical Seminary Marshall T. Meyer, an institution actively engaged with social organizing and resistance against neocolonial projects.
+Taking up the mantle of this institution’s active tradition of social justice, he led Beit-Israel, a working-class congregation, for three years.
+During his tenure at the institution he co-lead an inter-religious network in the city to confront one of the most important economic crises facing the region.
+The project not only assisted the growing number of people in need but also helped to forge a common inter-religious activist-intellectual community that investigated, denounced, and protested the systemic roots of economical, sexual, and racial injustice.

 Recent Publications / Achievements

-"Emmanuel Levinas' Geopolitics: Overlooked Conversations between Rabbinical and Third World Decolonialisms” Journal of Jewish Thought and Philosophy XVIII.2 (2010), 147-165.
+“Emmanuel Levinas’ Geopolitics: Overlooked Converstations between Rabbinical and Third World Decolonialisms” Journal of Jewish Thought and Philosophy 13.2 (2010): 147-165.

-"De-Colonial Jewish Thought and the Americas" Post-Colonial Philosophy of Religion, eds.
-Purshumottama Bilimoria and Andrew Irvine (Dordrecht, The Netherlands: Springer, 2010), 251-272.
+“De-Colonial Jewish Thought and the Americas” Postcolonial Philosophy of Religion.
+Purshumottama Bilimora and Andrew Irvine eds.
+(Dordrecht, The Netherlands: Springer, 2010), 215-272.

-"But There Are No Longer any anti-Semites: Vicious Circles, Jewish Destinies, & an Alternative Framework to Understand De-colonial Discourses" Human Architecture: Journal of Sociology of Self-Knowledge VII.2 (Fall, 2009), 35-52.
+“But There are No Longer Any Anti-Semites: Vicious Circles, Jewish Destinies and an Alternative Framework to Understand De-colonial Discourses” Human Architecture: Journal of the Sociology of Self-Knowledge 7.2 (2009): 35-52.

 "Liberation Theology" Encyclopedia of Slave Resistance and Rebellion, ed.
 Junius Rodriguez (Westport, CN: Greenwood, 2007), 293-296.